EnterpriseDB/barman/new_docs/user_guide/recovery.rst

 2. If the recovery is local, the synthetic backup is moved directly to the target location.
 If it is a remote recovery, the synthetic backup is transferred to the target location using Rsync.
-3. After the recovery is complete, the temporary subfolder in the local staging directory used for combining backups is removed.
+3. After the restore is complete, the temporary subfolder in the local staging directory used for combining backups is removed.
 The local staging directory itself is kept.